TsingZ0/PFLlib/README.md

 - `-tth`: The threshold for network TTL (ms).

 ## Easy to extend
-It is easy to add new datasets or algorithms to this platform.
+It is easy to add new datasets or FL methods to this platform.

 - To add a new dataset into this platform, all you need to do is writing the download code and using the utils the same as `./dataset/generate_mnist.py` (you can also consider it as the template).